Please be ready with your application reference number starting with 'P'. For example P1234567

 This method may be paper-based, and the applicant may need to present physical copies of the ID for certification.

-Police Check application completed online usually takes between 24 to 48 working hours before candidates get the soft copies of their certificate.
+Nationally Coordinated Criminal History Check application completed online usually takes between 24 to 48 working hours before candidates get the soft copies of their certificate.
 However, applications can take as long as 15+ business days if the check gets referred for manual processing.

-However, 30% of all applications may be delayed due to specific procedures regarding the Checking.
+However, 30% of all applications may be delayed due to specific procedures regarding the checking.

 The application is transferred to multiple jurisdictions